 “I had two fathers, a rich one and a poor one,” writes the author, Robert Kiyosaki.
-His book Rich Dad Poor Dad (1997), examines the perspectives of both his father’s as well as how they helped shape his thoughts regarding money, investing and life in general.
+Although well educated, his biological father (poor dad) struggled financially whilst his best friend’s father, whom Kiyosaki refers to as ‘rich dad,’ dropped out of middle school but eventually became a millionaire.
+The book Rich Dad Poor Dad (1997) examines the perspectives of both his father’s as well as how they helped shape his thoughts regarding money, investing and life in general.

 - The Rich Don’t Work For Money

 - Financial Literacy is Key